 Here is a great place to begin the DNA education process:

 There are people in New Mexico who are quite knowledgeable and eager to help you learn more about DNA.
-Look for DNA classes through Osher, UNM Continuing Education, the New Mexico Genealogical Society, and the Albuquerque Genealogical Society to expand your knowledge on this topic.
+Look for DNA classes through Osher, UNM Continuing Education, the New Mexico Genealogical Society, the Albuquerque Genealogical Society, and at the Genealogy Center to expand your knowledge on this topic.

 Both of the projects below are hosted by FamilyTreeDNA and focus on families that have deep roots in New Mexico.